Chemistry (CHEM)

 Special Note: May be repeated for a maximum of 6 credits.

-Special Note: Not available for credit to students who have taken CHEM A441.
+Special Note: Not available for credit to students who have completed CHEM A441.

-Registration Restrictions: Graduate standing; a course in organic chemistry and a course in biology, or instructor permission.
+Registration Restrictions: Graduate standing, a course in organic chemistry and a course in cell biology or genetics, or instructor permission

 May Be Stacked With: CHEM A441